r5nnn/shmup/README.md

 - added collision detection with bullets and hitbox [#14]
 - added health to enemies [#15]
 ### v0.0.2 prototype
+- #### workflow rework - screens are loaded/unloaded using a state stack.
+All modules reworked and rewritten.
+Event handling now uses observer pattern.
 - added deltatime for compatibility when not at fps cap [#16]
 - added method for placing relative to top left or center [#17]
 - added text wrapping [#18]